caxlsx/caxlsx/examples/chart_series_color_example.md

 ## Description

-You could change the colors of the series with providing a color.
+You could change the colors of the series with providing a series_color.
 Do not confuse it with defining colors for each datapoint in the series.

 ## Code